 - 2.3.1 The Mayor.
-The Mayor shall preside at all regular and special meetings and executive sessions of the Council and shall be the recognized head of the City for all ceremonial purposes.
-The Mayor shall have all duties and privileges of any Councilor, and shall not be denied any right or privilege by reason of his or her position as presiding officer. - 2.3.2 Council President.
-In the Mayor's absence from any Council meeting, the president shall act as the presiding officer.
-Whenever the Mayor is unable, on account of absence, illness or other cause, to perform the functions of the office, the President shall act as Mayor Pro Tem.
-At the first meeting after each general biennial election, the Council shall by ballot elect a president from its membership as required by the City Charter. - 2.3.3 Temporary Chairman.
+The Mayor shall preside at all regular, special meetings, executive sessions, and work sessions of the Council and shall be the recognized head of the City for all ceremonial purposes.
+The Mayor shall have all duties and privileges of any Councilor, and shall not be denied any right or privilege by reason of position as presiding officer. - 2.3.2 Council President.
+In the Mayor's absence from any Council meeting, the Council President shall act as the presiding officer.
+Whenever the Mayor is unable, on account of absence, illness or other cause, to perform the functions of the office, the Council President shall act as Mayor Pro-Tem.
+At the first meeting after each general biennial election, the Council shall by ballot elect a Council President from its membership as required by the City Charter. - 2.3.3 Temporary Chairman.
 In event of the absence of the Mayor and Council President, the Deputy Recorder shall call the Council to order and call the roll of the members; if a quorum is present, those Councilors present shall elect, by majority vote, a Temporary Chairman for that meeting.
 Should the Mayor or Council President arrive, the Temporary Chairman shall relinquish the chair immediately upon the conclusion of the item of business then in consideration before the Council.